dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 Application.ScreenUpdating = False

-The range is filled much faster, and you don’t see the result until the macro is finished running and screen updating is (automatically) set to True.
+The range is filled much faster, and you don't see the result until the macro is finished running and screen updating is (automatically) set to True.

-When you’re debugging code, program execution sometimes ends somewhere in
+When you're debugging code, program execution sometimes ends somewhere in

 the middle without your having turned Screen updating back on.
 This sometimes

-causes Excel’s application window to become totally unresponsive.
+causes Excel's application window to become totally unresponsive.
 The way out of

 this frozen state is simple: Go back to the VBE, and execute the following state-